 Between 1852 and his wife's death in 1859, Field, usually with his family, moved frequently between Sunderland, Palmer, and North Amherst, Massachusetts.
 When Phebe Field died, the artist and his daughter moved to Plumtrees, a settlement now in Sunderland that was occupied by the Cooley and Hubbard families, whom Field had known since childhood.
 Field, who would spend the rest of his life there, built a modest studio and painted some elaborate compositions of exotic landscapes and biblical scenes, relying on his imagination as well as on printed illustrations by artists such as John Martin.

 Field died at Plumtrees in 1900, leaving a legacy of over three hundred paintings attributed to his hand.
 Just before his death a newspaper article praised his portraits, saying that they were "as nearly correct as can well be made in oil, and give to posterity faithful ideas of the personal appearance of their ancestors."
 Field's career exemplified that of the enterprising itinerant who created distinctive, quickly executed yet insightful likenesses to meet the growing demands of America's middle-class patrons.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Black, Mary C. Erastus Salisbury Field, 1805-1900.
 Exh. cat.
 Abby Aldrich Rockefeller Folk Art Center, Williamsburg, 1963.